radiantearth/model_ramp_baseline/docs/index.md

 The model generates a multi-mask prediction including the following classes: `background`, `buildings`, `boundary`,`close_contact`.
 Output masks will have the same basename as the input chips, with the suffix `pred.tif`.
 The suffix `pred.tif` is used so that predicted masks will not be confused with truth masks.

 These predictions are then post-processed to a binary mask for 'building' and 'background', and from there the polygons are delineated.
-The final prediction is one single GeoJSON file for all the chips input to the model (tile boundaries are removed).
+Polygons smaller than 2 m<sup>2</sup> are removed.
+The final prediction is one GeoJSON file for each chip input to the model, with the suffix `pred.geojson`.